pemcg/mastering-automation-addendum-for-cloudforms-4.6/expression_methods/chapter.md

 ### Returning an Alternative Key

-Several other input arguments can be used.
+Several other input parameters can be used.
 For example if {guid ⇒ name} hash pairs should be returned rather than {id ⇒ name} pairs, an alternative key field can be specified using the _key_ argument (see screenshots [Setting an Alternative Key](#i8) and [Simulation Results From Setting an Alternative Key](#i9)).

 ![Setting an Alternative Key](images/screenshot8.png)